ombori/grid-docs/console/device-lease/README.md

 - Settings and contents - the device will acquire the installation settings and contents in tenantB, while being leased.
 - Expiry - the device will be automatically moved back to tenantA by the system after the lease expires.
 It will restore the device settings to the state before it was leased.

 Device lease is a feature developed for users managing multiple tenants.
-Generally this can be helpful for Certifified Solution Providers (CSPs) and enterprise users.
+Generally this can be helpful for Certified Solution Providers (CSPs) and enterprise users.

 ### Leasing a device